elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-advantages-and-challenges-of-integrating-technology-in-education.md

 score: -1.0
 related_article1:
     id: 160664
+    title: >-
-    title: How does clarity and precision enhance academic writing?
+        How does clarity and precision enhance academic writing?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-clarity-and-precision-enhance-academic-writing
 related_article2:
-    id: 160664
+    id: 160679
-    title: How does clarity and precision enhance academic writing?
+    title: >-
+        Why is engagement in lectures important for academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-clarity-and-precision-enhance-academic-writing
+    url: /learn/education-studies/questions/why-is-engagement-in-lectures-important-for-academic-success
 related_article3:
-    id: 160684
+    id: 160666
-    title: How can educational research inform teaching practices?
+    title: >-
+        What is metacognition and why is it important for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-educational-research-inform-teaching-practices
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
 related_article4:
-    id: 160669
+    id: 160673
-    title: What are the main elements of critical thinking?
+    title: >-
+        What is the purpose of reflective writing in personal and academic contexts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-elements-of-critical-thinking
+    url: /learn/education-studies/questions/what-is-the-purpose-of-reflective-writing-in-personal-and-academic-contexts
 related_article5:
-    id: 160674
+    id: 160688
-    title: How can journaling be used as a technique for reflective writing?
+    title: >-
+        What are the benefits of reflective practice for professional growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-journaling-be-used-as-a-technique-for-reflective-writing
+    url: /learn/education-studies/questions/what-are-the-benefits-of-reflective-practice-for-professional-growth
 ---

 &nbsp;